 - Install a list of packages for use in your application by using the pipenv install command. pipenv both installs and logs the dependency in your Pipfile and Pipfile.lock files contained in the project directory.

-$ pipenv install numpy pandas
+python $ pipenv install numpy pandas

 - Run your scripts by using the pipenv prefix.
 This prefix ensures your python script is running the nesscessary dependencies prior to execution.

-$ pipenv run python somepythoncode.py
+python $ pipenv run python somepythoncode.py

 - As an alternate option to using the pipenv run prefix you can also create a shell environment that initializes all package dependencies.
 Once loaded you can run python without the prefix.